techidaily/site-ai-voice-clone/source/_posts/new-2024-approved-how-to-start-a-private-live-stream-on-youtube.md

 1. Virbo supports a versatile platform so you can use it on numerous devices.
 You can even use its premium version on several devices with synced data.
 2. Using its AI Avatar feature, you can create impressive videos to attract more organic audiences.
-3. With its[AI Script Writing](https://virbo.wondershare.com/ai-script.html) feature, you can generate scripts on several topics with this embedment of keywords.
+3. With its [AI Script Writing](https://virbo.wondershare.com/ai-script.html) feature, you can generate scripts on several topics with this embedment of keywords.

 ## FAQs